Elinor Ostrom: Ostrom's law

 Ostrom's law is an adage that represents how Elinor Ostrom's works in economics challenge previous theoretical frameworks and assumptions about property, especially the commons.
 Ostrom's detailed analyses of functional examples of the commons create an alternative view of the arrangement of resources that are both practically and theoretically possible.
 This eponymous law is stated succinctly by Lee Anne Fennell as:

 A resource arrangement that works in practice can work in theory.

 Personal life

 After college, Ostrom married a classmate, Charles Scott, and worked at General Radio in Cambridge, Massachusetts, while Scott attended Harvard Law School.
 They divorced several years later when Ostrom began contemplating a Ph.D.

 Her postgraduate seminar was led by Vincent Ostrom, an associate professor of political science, 14 years her senior, whom she married in 1963.
-This marked the beginning of a lifelong partnership named "love and contestation," as Ostrom put it in her dedication to her seminal 1990 book, Governing the Commons: The Evolution of Institutions for Collective Action.
+This marked the beginning of a lifelong partnership of "love and contestation," as Ostrom put it in her dedication to her seminal 1990 book, Governing the Commons: The Evolution of Institutions for Collective Action.